-Table 3 and figure 3 show the rates of public data sharing for the subject areas in the selected disciplines.
-They reveal considerable variation across and within disciplines.
+Table 3 and Figure 3 show the rates of public data sharing for the subject areas in the selected disciplines.
+They reveal considerable variation between subject areas across and within disciplines.
 The rates of public data sharing range from 70% in Astronomy & Astrophysics at the high end to 19% in Economics at the low end.
 The within discipline variation between subject areas is highest in Physics and Social Sciences, and lower in Chemistry and Biology.